MicrosoftDocs/azure-docs/articles/cosmos-db/tutorial-sql-api-dotnet-bulk-import.md

 After the bulk execution is enabled, the CosmosClient internally groups concurrent operations into single service calls.
 This way it optimizes the throughput utilization by distributing service calls across partitions, and finally assigning individual results to the original callers.

-We can then create a container to store all our items.
-We are defining `/pk` as the partition key, 50000 RU/s as provisioned throughput, and a custom indexing policy that will exclude all fields, to optimize write throughput.
+You can then create a container to store all our items.
+Define `/pk` as the partition key, 50000 RU/s as provisioned throughput, and a custom indexing policy that will exclude all fields to optimize the write throughput.
 Add the following code after the CosmosClient initialization statement:

 [!code-csharp[Main](~/cosmos-dotnet-bulk-import/src/Program.cs?name=Initialize)]